You want smart political talk without the meltdowns?

 Three months later, we heard back from the Nuclear Regulatory Commission.

-Not the president, not the president, and uh they said they're gonna keep an eye on this, they're gonna make sure if there's any permits to export that they'll they'll check into those things and make sure none of this uranium leaves the United States.
+They're going to make sure if there's any permits to export, that they'll check into those things and make sure none of this uranium leaves the United States.

-Hillary Clinton had pressed that reset button with Russia uh uh just a little earlier that year.
+Hillary Clinton had pressed that reset button with Russia just a little earlier that year.

 And my concern is Iran.